 The Board of Control for Cricket in India (BCCI) has turned to an Indian legend to strengthen India’s fast-bowling pipeline.
-As reported by The Times of India, former India pacer Zaheer Khan is set to conduct a specialised fast-bowling camp at the Centre of Excellence (CoE) in Bengaluru in the first week of March.
+Former India pacer Zaheer Khan has conducted a specialised fast-bowling camp at the Centre of Excellence (CoE) in Bengaluru in the first week of March.

 With Troy Cooley’s four-year tenure as fast-bowling coach ending in December, the Centre of Excellence has been without a specialist in that role.
 While the board invited applications for the position earlier this month, a permanent appointment is yet to be announced.
 In the meantime, Zaheer’s involvement is being seen as a proactive step.